In his innovative staging of Parsifal, Wieland Wagner sustained a mystic spiritual aura in which the architecture of the Grail temple was merely

 In Tradition and Innovation Wieland explained that the staging of Parsifal required

-in the unreal, grasped only by intuition, and that this was what he provided.
+soul, rooted in the unreal, grasped only by intuition, and that this was what he provided.
 The impact of the production was as well described by its enemies as

-thereby becomes wearisome.
+to symbols and thereby becomes wearisome.
 Those in the other camp, such as Ernest Newman, would not have faulted the description, insisting only that the whole